| Title: | Bindings for ArcGIS |

 overwrite existing dataset. default |

-Export to a new table dataset when data
+Export to a new table dataset when data type is:

-of vectors (see Example #4)
+named list of vectors (see Example #4)

 data.frame